dell/karavi-resiliency/docs/GETTING_STARTED_GUIDE.md

 ```

 ## Deploying New Project
-Karavi-Resiliency is deployed as a side-car to DellEMC CSI Drivers.
-A reference to the Karavi-Resiliency image
+Karavi Resiliency is deployed as a side-car to DellEMC CSI Drivers.
+A reference to the Karavi Resiliency image
 to use should be specified in the DellEMC CSI Driver values.yaml file.
 An example of that specification:

 ```yaml